 Due to the importance of the eel fishery in Virginia, the methods used to monitor glass eel recruitment must ensure proper temporal and spatial sampling coverage, and provide reliable recruitment estimates.
 To provide the necessary spatial coverage and to assess suitable locations, numerous sites were evaluated previously (Geer 2001).
 Final site selection was based on known areas of glass eel concentrations, accessibility, and specific physical criteria (e.g., proper habitat) suitable for glass eel recruitment to the sampling gear.
-Four sites were selected: two on the York River estuary and one each on the Rappahannock and James river estuaries.
-The James River site (Wareham's Pond) is located in the Kingsmill area of James City County.
+One site was selected on each river.
+The James River site (Wareham's Pond) is located in the Kingsmill area of James City County, VA.
 Wareham's Pond drains directly into the James River, which is about 100 m away, though high tides may affect water levels at the end of the spillway (Figure 1).
-The two sites on the York River are Bracken's Pond and Wormley Pond (Figure 1).
-Bracken's Pond is located along the Colonial Parkway at the base of the Yorktown Naval Weapons Station Pier and is less than 100 m from the York River; the tide often reaches the spillway.
-Wormley Pond, located on the Yorktown Battlefield, drains into Wormley Creek, which has a tidal range that routinely reaches 50 cm depth at the spillway.
+The site on the York River (Wormley Pond; Figure 1) is located on the Yorktown Battlefield and drains into Wormley Creek, which has a tidal range that routinely reaches 50 cm depth at the spillway.
 The final collection site is Kamp's Millpond, which drains into the eastern branch of the Corrotoman River, a tributary to the Rappahannock River (Figure 1).
-Kamp's Millpond covers approximately 80 acres and is located upstream of Route 790, north of Kilmarnock.
+Kamp's Millpond covers approximately 80 acres and is located upstream of Route 790, north of Kilmarnock, VA.

 Irish eel ramps were used to collect eels at all sites.
 The ramp configuration successfully attracts and captures small eels in tidal waters of Chesapeake Bay.
 Ramp operation requires a continuous flow of water over the climbing substrate and the collection device; continuous flow was accomplished through a gravity feed.
 Hoses were attached to the ramp and collection buckets to allow for quick removal of eels for sampling.
 EnkamatTM erosion control material on the ramp floor provided a textured climbing surface.
-The ramps were placed on an incline (15 - 45°) with the ramp entrance and textured mat extending into the water.
+The ramp was placed on an incline (15 - 45°) with the ramp entrance and textured mat extending into the water.
 The ramp entrance was placed in shallow water (< 25 cm) to prevent submersion of the entire ramp.
 The inclined ramp and an additional 4° incline of the substrate inside the ramp provided sufficient slope to create attractant flow.
 A hinged lid provided access for cleaning and flow adjustments.

 Only eels in the ramp's collection bucket (not on the climbing surface) were recorded.
 Trap performance was rated on a scale of 0 to 3 (0 = new set; 1 = gear fishing; 2 = gear fishing, but not efficiently; 3 = gear not fishing).
 Water temperature, air temperature, and precipitation were recorded during most site visits.
 All eels were enumerated and placed above the impediment, with any subsample information recorded, if applicable.
 Specimens less than or equal to ~ 85 mm total length (TL) were classified as YOY, while those > 85 mm TL were considered elvers.
-These lengths correspond to the two distinct length-frequency modes observed in the 2000 survey, which likely reflects different year classes (Geer 2001; note: eels longer than 254 mm TL are not considered glass phase eels, although this is not explicitly stated in Geer 2001).
+These lengths correspond to the two distinct length-frequency modes observed in the 2000 survey, which likely reflects different year classes (Geer 2001; note: eels larger than 254 mm TL are not considered elvers, although this is not explicitly stated in Geer 2001).
 Length, weight, and pigmentation stage (see Haro and Krueger 1988) were recorded from 60 eels weekly.
-Indices of abundance for each site were calculated using the area-under-the-curve approach (Olney and Hoenig 2001).
+Indices of abundance for each site were calculated using the area-underthe-curve approach (Olney and Hoenig 2001).